Deutsch Deutsch

 /E

 User Language Override.
 Optional.
 Instructs the program to always use English for its output.
-If the /E parameter is omitted, RTC outputs messages in either English, German, Spanish or French, depending upon the user's locale.
+If the /E parameter is omitted, RTC outputs messages in either English, Dutch, German, Finnish, French, Spanish, Swedish, Japanese, Italian, Korean, Portuguese, Russian, or Polish, depending upon the user's locale.

 /plhdXX="Value"